GustavoOM/rubiks_cube/README.md

 # rubiks_cube

-To run this program, you need to install pygame with pip intall.
+To run this program, you need to install pygame with pip install.